Profile information

 Swedish: FluentAccommodation

-Five volunteers (typically our interns, animal health manager, and facilities manager) live in a shared yurt.
+Five volunteers (typically four interns and our animal health manager) live in a shared yurt.
 The yurt is a fully inclusive living space, with solar power, hot water shower, and outdoor kitchen.
-For our Directors, we have two new tiny homes on the property that have solar power, hot water shower, and kitchen.
-Volunteers use the WiFi connection at the main house/office, though cell phone service (including data) works well elsewhere on the property.
+Volunteers use the Wi-Fi connection at the office, though cell phone service (including data) works well elsewhere on the property depending on the provider.
 We do not allow any smoking or excessive drinking, and no animal products onsite out of respect for our rescued dairy cows, pigs, chickens, goats, etc.

 Everyone lives and helps together close to the main house (our home), and it is important that we find volunteers with similar lifestyles to ours to ensure a good fit.
 We are quiet and respectful, and we enjoy working together during the days and having peaceful time on our own in the evenings once the work day is finished.
 We love getting to know our volunteers and sharing this beautiful life together, but we are also looking for individuals who can be independent in their off hours.
 The property (and Big Island in general) is a peaceful place of stunning natural beauty, but very little nightlife or social activities, so volunteers should be okay with a small network of people to connect with and of course quiet time with the animals.

-Food is not provided with this position, and will be one of your only expenses while staying with us.
-We do receive frequent food donations to the sanctuary, so almost always have basics like rice, pasta, tofu, and canned beans, fruits, and veggies.
-We don't always know what or how much will be donated, so recommend they be supplementary to what you buy at the grocery store each week.
+Food is not provided with this position and will be one of your expenses while staying with us.
+We do receive frequent food donations to the sanctuary, so almost always have basics like rice, pasta, canned beans, fruits, and veggies.
+We don't always know what or how much will be donated, so recommend those donations be supplementary to what you buy at the grocery store each week.
 We do ask that all volunteers maintain a vegan diet while on the property, out of respect for our rescued dairy cows, pigs, and other farmed animals.
 You will have tons of resources and support in this here if needed.What else ...

-Volunteers must be appropriately licensed to drive a car in the U.S., as we make daily trips to the country store to pick up scraps for the pigs' dinners.
-We make the sanctuary vehicle available for volunteers to grocery shop and explore the island one day per week (schedule permitting, as sometimes it needs to remain onsite for sanctuary chores or in case of emergency).
-Volunteers will be responsible for the fuel costs for personal use of the sanctuary vehicle, and we also ask for a donation of 10 cents/mile driven in order to cover vehicle maintenance costs.
+Volunteers must be appropriately licensed to drive a car in the U.S. We make the sanctuary vehicle available for volunteers to grocery shop and explore the island one day per week (schedule permitting, as sometimes it needs to remain onsite for sanctuary chores or in case of emergency).
+Volunteers will be responsible for the fuel costs for personal use of the sanctuary vehicle, and we also ask for a reimbursement of 67 cents/mile driven in order to cover gas and vehicle maintenance costs.
 Both of these costs are usually split between two volunteers who are off together.

 We are a completely volunteer-run organization and there are no paid positions available.
 We sincerely appreciate the time our volunteers generously donate to caring for the animals and supporting our cause, and hope that you feel well compensated by the love they will shower you with every day.